How can I submit my immunization records?

 Due to ongoing administrative development, we will be closed from 2–3 p.m. every Tuesday.

 Student Health and Wellness Center is located on the Mies Campus.

 Both our counseling and medical services are provided free of charge.
 There are several exceptions.

 - Immunizations: If you do not have the Illinois Tech Student Health Insurance Plan, immunizations must be paid out of pocket.
 You may use the receipt to file a claim for reimbursement with your insurance carrier.
 A breakdown of charges can be found by clicking our immunization tab.

 - Prescription medicine: Some prescription medicine we dispense may have a charge associated with it.

 - Lab work: Any blood draws we send for laboratory testing will be billed by Quest Diagnostics to your insurance carrier.

 **Please note, while services you receive may generally be free, missing an appointment without cancelling it in advance may result in a “no-show” fee that you will be responsible for paying.

-If a student feels that they are in need of immediate attention and wants to speak to a SHWC counselor, there is “triage” hour every day (M-F) at 10am and 2pm where a counselor is available to briefly assess a student and provide them with relevant or appropriate resources.
+If a student feels that they are in need of immediate attention and wants to speak to a SHWC counselor, there is “triage” time every day where a counselor is available to briefly assess a student and provide them with relevant or appropriate resources.
 These check-in appointments are NOT meant to constitute therapy appointments and should not be used as such.
 Some examples of experiences requiring immediate attention include but are not limited to: thoughts of self-harm or suicide, thoughts of harming others, feeling unsafe, or if you have been sexually assaulted.
-We understand that a student may experience a crisis outside of the times listed above; any student may contact us directly or walk in for assistance even outside the designated triage hours.

 If you would like to be seen for counseling but are not currently experiencing a crisis, you may make your appointment online by clicking here.